zzVIPz/rsschool-nodejs-task-graphql/README.md

 ### Info:
 It is forbidden to add new npm dependencies.
 You should only modify/add the code inside the folder ./src/routes/graphql.
+Do not create files with the name "index.ts".
+This name is reserved for fastify plugins.
 You are responsible for using style configs that are in the repository.
 Make sure the important files have not been changed: npm run test-integrity.
 If the test was partially completed, then it is considered not completed.